-- 4.4.
-Hitachi Limited: Thorough OSS management in the product realization process - Company information
+4.4.
+Hitachi Limited: Thorough OSS management in the product realization process and human resource development related to OSS

-Head Office Chiyoda-ku, Tokyo Industry Electrical equipment Employees 301,000 (as of the end of March 2020) Commercial Flow Product commercial flow/end product manufacturer Perspectives [Licensing] [Community Activities]
+Head Office Chiyoda-ku, Tokyo Industry Electrical equipment Employees 301,000 (as of the end of March 2020) Commercial Flow Product commercial flow/end product manufacturer Perspectives [Selection Evaluation] [Licensing] [Vulnerability Response] [Organizational Structure] [Community Activities] [Supply Chain Management] [Maintenance and Quality Assurance] [Personal Competence and Education]

-- Essence of this case - In the process of commercialization of IT products, management by the Software Bill of Materials (SBOM) and checking of OSS with commercial tools are always conducted to realize centralization and efficiency of OSS management and thorough license compliance. - Hitachi makes a wide range of contributions in community activities and retrieves the results for its own business development. - Background and issues
+- Hitachi is promoting the use of OSS and is implementing a wide range of internal and external initiatives related to OSS.
+Specifically, as internal initiatives, a dedicated organization for OSS has been established to provide quality control during and after product shipment, as well as training opportunities for OSSrelated personnel.
+As an external initiative, Hitachi requires contractors to identify the OSS that they are using and to respond to vulnerabilities. - In the process of commercialization of IT products, management by the Software Bill of Materials (SBOM) and checking of OSS with commercial tools are always conducted to realize centralization and efficiency of OSS management and thorough license compliance. - Hitachi makes a wide range of contributions in community activities and retrieves the results for its own business development.